Innovate faster and cut risk with PHP experts from Zend Services.

 It’s important to keep in mind that PASE is an environment native to the IBM i hardware.
 PASE and its applications run in subsystems within IBM i.
 For example, the latest version of PHP runs in the ZENDPHP7 subsystem via PASE.

 PASE has access to the Integrated File System (IFS), which means that file operations performed inside of PASE are reflected within the IFS.

-Hopefully this post has provided an understanding of the PASE architecture that facilitates both the execution of open source solutions and leveraging of the ILE by those solutions.
+Hopefully this post has provided an understanding of the PASE architecture and IBM i that facilitates both the execution of open source solutions and leveraging of the ILE by those solutions.

-In addition to understanding the architecture, you’ll want to understand how to work within the PASE environment.
-I will cover that in a future blog post.
+In addition to understanding the IBM i architecture, you’ll want to understand how to work within the PASE environment.

 Interested in open source solutions on IBM i?
 We can help.
 Contact us to learn more about how you can use open source technologies to meet your business requirements.

 We also provide the Zend Server for IBM i, which you can use to deploy, debug, and monitor web services using the open source language, PHP.